Skip to content

 # Load scRNA-seq data using Scanpy and subsample for efficiency

-scRNAseq_path = 'path/to/scRNAseq.h5ad'
+scRNAseq_path = "path/to/scRNAseq.h5ad"

 scRNAseq = sc.read(scRNAseq_path)